chiradeep/terraform-cloudstack-examples/lattice-terraform/README.md

 Here are some step-by-step instructions for deploying a Lattice cluster via Terraform:

-1. Run the following commands in the folder containing the `lattice.aws.tf` file
+1. Run the following commands in the folder containing the `lattice.cloudstack.tf` file

   ```bash
   terraform get -update